 The Department of Communication at the University of California, Santa Barbara offers advanced study leading to the Doctor of Philosophy (Ph.D.) degree.
 The department prides itself on a faculty of leading scholars all actively involved in communication research, teaching, and service.
 The graduate program at UCSB is designed to provide students with a theoretical understanding of the process of human communication.
 The department embraces a social science orientation to the field of communication.
 Faculty members use empirical methods to study important societal issues concerning human communication.
 The graduate curriculum provides students with essential preparation in theory construction, analysis, and research methodologies for conducting original scholarship in communication.

 Our graduate program is relatively small by design.
-We maintain approximately 35 graduate students at a given time.
+We maintain approximately 35 graduate students.
 Thus, we are able to offer our students the luxury of small seminars, individualized programs, and extensive student-faculty contact.
 At the same time, the scope of the program is broad, encompassing an array of subspecialties in interpersonal communication, media communication, and organizational communication.
 Students in our graduate program are drawn from various parts of the U.S. as well as from other countries.
 Most have backgrounds in communication although we also admit students with degrees in other disciplines such as psychology, sociology, and linguistics.